BetterMontreal/BetterMontreal.github.io/about.md

 # How to get involved

-Begin by ★ staring the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo - we really appreciate your vote of confidence!
-It keeps us motivated to know you care about the success of this project.
+Star ★ the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
+Show you care about the success of this project.
+It motivates us - we appreciate your vote of confidence!

-Secondly, see how you can [publish](/create) an event.
+See your way through to [publish](/create) an event.

 # The Problem we are solving

-Many activities conflict with one another and there are many sources of information — calendars in Facebook, in specialized websites like Eventbrite or Meetup, or independent mailing lists.
-It's haphazard — much time wasted checking for corrections or comments here and there.
+Many activities conflict with one another and there are many sources of information.
+It's haphazard — much time wasted.
+Checking for corrections or comments here and there is a hassle.

-Together we're creating a collaborative city-wide attention management platform for you and me, the people, to post an event, submit corrections, even publish a newsletter at same time, or let anyone else include your event in their newsletter — with a single click.
+Together we're creating a collaborative city-wide attention management platform for you and me, the people, to post an event, let anyone submit corrections, and turn it into a newsletter at same time.
+Anyone can include your event in their newsletter — with a single click.

 # The co-opetition
 We hope to rally and merge a few groups of organizers-admins-curators to create a more collaborative event space for Montreal, for a better Montreal.